 1. Temples play an important role in Thai everyday life.
-People go to the temple to pray Buddha for a good health, good fortune and wealth.
-They also seek advice from monks living in temples.
+People go to a temple to pray for good health, good fortune and wealth.
+They also seek life advice from monks living in temples.

 2. Temple in Thailand is an education place.
 Historically temples have always been the place where parents bring their young children to learn about life and Buddha.

 3. Temples are a central gathering place.
-People go there day by day to meet others and also on special occasions, such as Buddhist day, to learn and perform rituals.
+People go there often to meet others, to learn and perform rituals.
+People gather in temples also on special occasions, such as the Buddhist day.

 4. Temples are a residing place for monks.
-Every young Thai man who reaches age of 20 must go to Temple to become a monk for at least 15 days before they are allowed to get married.
-Some become monks for about 3 months, some for a year, but many stay as monks for their whole life.
+Every young Thai man who reaches the age of 20 must go to Temple to become a monk for at least 15 days before they are allowed to get married.
+Some become monks for about 3 months, some for a year, but many stays as monks for their whole life.

-5. Temples are also a place of healing.
+5. Temples are a place of healing.
 Historically temples were used as hospitals.
-If a person is sick, then first place where they go is a temple to seek for healing.
+If a person is sick, the first place where they go is a temple to seek for healing.

 These core functions explain why there are thousands of Temples everywhere in the country as they need to be accessible to everyone, even those living in remote villages and jungle.

-How temples rise people out of poverty?
+Temples rise people out of poverty

 Afterward, if a family can’t afford further education, they might decide to send their child to the temple to become a monk.
-Temples accept these children, allow them live there and study for free.
+Temples accept these children, allow them to live there and study for free.

 There are even two Monk Universities in Thailand.
 They teach only two subjects there – Philosophy and Sociology.